alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

 These two properties make them excellent at handling spell checking and autocomplete functions.

-## Union Find
+## Union-finds

-Union-Finds, also known as Disjoint-Sets, store a collection of non-overlapping sets.
+Union-finds, also known as Disjoint-sets, store a collection of non-overlapping sets.
 Internally, sets are represented directed trees, in which every member point at the root of the tree.
 The root is just another member, which we call the **representative**.
-Union-Finds provide two key operations:
+Union-finds provide two key operations:

 - **Find:** returns the set an element belongs to.
 Specifically, it returns its representative.
 - **Union:** combines two sets.
 Specifically, first, it performs two finds.
 If the representatives differ, it will connect one tree's root to the root of the other.

-Union-Finds can be represented as an array, in which every member of the universal set is one element.
+Union-finds can be represented as an array, in which every member of the universal set is one element.
 Members linked to a set take as value the index of another member of the set, often the root.
 Consequently, members that are the only members of a set take their own value.
 The same goes for the root.
 While this eliminates many meaningful pairwise relationship between the elements, it speeds up the two core operations.

 A property of the set is its *rank*, i.e., an approximation of its depth.
 Union is performed *by rank*: the root with the highest rank is picked as the new root.
 Find performs an additional step, called *path compresion*, in which every member in the path to the root will be directly bound to the root.
 This increases the cost of that find operation, but keeps the tree shallow and the paths short, and hence speeds up subsequence find operations.